fxprime/tutoriaz/README.md

 1. Login with teacher credentials
 2. **Edit Your Profile**: Click "⚙️ Profile" button to update display name or change password
-3. Create quizzes using the form (text or multiple choice)
+3. **Create Quizzes**:
+   - Choose question type (text, multiple choice, or checkbox)
+   - Use markdown for formatting (code blocks, bold, italic, etc.)
+   - Preview options with interactive answer selection
+   - Organize with categories
+   - Set time limits and point values
-4. Push quizzes to all online students
+4. **Push Quizzes**: Send quizzes to all online students or specific courses
-5. Monitor real-time responses and engagement
+5. **Monitor Responses**: Watch real-time responses in a persistent popup window
+6. **Export Quizzes**:
+   - **JSON format**: For backup and importing to other courses
+   - **Markdown format**: For documentation or converting to Google Forms
+7. **Import Quizzes**: Upload JSON files to reuse quizzes across courses
-6. **Export Student Data**: Click "📥 Export CSV" to download student performance data
+8. **Export Student Data**: Click "📥 Export CSV" to download student performance data
-7. **Show Quiz Results**: Click "📋 Show Answers to Students" to push quiz results with correct answers
+9. **Show Quiz Results**: Click "📋 Show Answers to Students" to push quiz results with correct answers
-8. Undo quiz pushes if needed
+10. Undo quiz pushes if needed

 ### For Students

-1. Login with student credentials
+1. Login with student credentials or register with course passkey
 2. View course content on the main page
-3. Receive quiz notifications as overlays
+3. **Receive Quiz Notifications**:
+   - Quizzes appear as overlay notifications
+   - See your position in the queue
+   - Markdown-formatted questions and options
+4. **Answer Quizzes**:
+   - Text input for free-form answers
+   - Radio buttons for single-choice questions
+   - **Checkboxes for multiple-selection questions**
-4. Submit answers within the time limit
+5. Submit answers within the time limit
-5. See confirmation when answers are submitted
+6. See confirmation when answers are submitted
-6. **View Quiz Results**: When teacher pushes answers, see your results with correct answers highlighted
+7. **View Quiz Results**: When teacher pushes answers, see your results with correct answers highlighted
+8. Track your quiz history and scores

 ## Course Documentation